jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-2/chapter-1a.md

-+++
-title=  "Husband and Wife"
+---
-heading=  "Chapter 1a of Part 1 Section 2"
+heading: Chapter 1a of Part 1 Section 2
+title: "Husband and Wife"
+date: 2015-09-30
-author=  "Adam Smith"
+author: "Adam Smith"
+icon: /icons/smith.png
-image=  "/covers/lectures.jpg"
+image: "/covers/lectures.jpg"
-description=  "Husband and wife" date=  2015-09-09 linkb=  "/research/smith/jurisprudence/part-1/section-1/chapter-16" linkbtext=  "Section 1" linkf=  "/research/smith/jurisprudence/part-1/section-2/chapter-1b"
-linkftext=  "Chapter 1b"
-+++
+description: "Each person is a member of a family which is made up of 3 kinds of relations"
+---

-Each person is a member of a family which is made up of three kinds of relations=
+Each person is a member of a family which is made up of 3 kinds of relations:
 1. Husband and wife
 2. Parent and child
 3. Master and servant